 Rockville is a decidedly white-collar city.
 Nearly 92% of the workforce is employed in white-collar jobs, well above the national average.
 An estimated 14% of the workforce consists of those who work in management positions, and another 9% of residents are employed in office and administrative roles.
 Rockville is also home to more people working in computers and math than 95% of the places in the United States.

 Driving offenses account for more run-ins with the law than any other offense, in Rockville as in other parts of the country.
 Transportation authorities ticket those who violate the rules of the road, with many infractions involving more than merely paying a fine.
 Repeat offenders may lose their driver’s license, driving privileges or face jail.
 If you are in an accident, you may face civil liability and, in some cases, punitive damages.
 However, there are alternatives.

 Driving under the influence or operating a vehicle while intoxicated carries different penalties.
 There are mandatory minimums for incarceration if the driver’s BAC is above .20, or in the event of a repeat conviction.
 Additionally, the Department of Motor Vehicles can impose consequences on those convicted or arrested for DUI, which includes suspension of a license for a period of one year.

-In Rockville and neighboring cities in Montgomery County, the law firm of Lotze Mosley, LLP represents clients in Superior Court and at the Department of Motor Vehicle hearings.
-We offer an initial consultation to assess your case.
+In Rockville and neighboring cities in Montgomery County, the criminal defense law firm of Lotze Mosley, LLP represents clients in Superior Court and at the Department of Motor Vehicle hearings.
+Our Criminal Defense Lawyer in Rockville, MD offers an initial consultation to assess your case.